srjn0201/betting/README.md

 ```

 ### `app/crud.py`
 *Description: This file contains the Create, Read, Update, and Delete (CRUD) operations for interacting with the database models.
-It abstracts direct database queries, providing functions to manage users, roles, calculate user balances, retrieve user transactions, and fetch user bets.
+It abstracts direct database queries, providing functions to manage users, roles, calculate user balances, retrieve user transactions, create new transactions, and fetch user bets.
 This separation of concerns keeps database logic isolated from the API endpoints.*
 ```python
 from sqlalchemy.orm import Session from sqlalchemy import func, or_